chenq7/CoinExplorer/README.md

 In Coin Explorer, users will be able to:
 * Move left, right, and jump
-* Shoot monsters
+* Collide with platforms and obstacles
 * Collect coins
-* See current time left and coins collected
+* See time spent and coins collected
-* See top scores on leaderboards
+* Die to monsters and obstacles such as spikes

 ## Wireframes